How To Hear From God

 Have you ever heard God speak to you?
 Would you like to hear God speak to you?
 Don’t you want God to speak to you to encourage you, to give you answers to your questions and solutions to your problems?
 Don’t you want God to advise you and help you make wise decisions?
 Wouldn’t it be nice when you don’t know whether to go to the left or to the right for God to walk behind you and you will hear a voice saying, “This is the way, walk in it’?

 God does speak to you throughout the day.
 God speaks to you through various methods; however, the problem is that you are not hearing Him speak and you are not recognizing His voice.
 Know without a shadow of a doubt that you do hear from God.

 In the Bible, God spoke to people through seven distinct ways.

 Through Divine Revelation

-A revelation is something that is hidden but is then unveiled or revealed clearly.
+A revelation is something that is hidden but is then revealed clearly.
 John was in the spirit on the Lord’s day when God gave him what was written in the Book of Revelation.

 Through an Audible Voice